I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_msiscsi_hbainformation.md

 A string that specifies the version of the HBA.
 The manufacturer defines this string.

-`VersionMax`

-The most recent version of the iSCSI specification that the HBA and its miniport driver support.

-`VersionMin`

-The earliest version of the iSCSI specification that the HBA and its miniport driver support.
+`FirmwareVersion`

+A string that specifies the version of the firmware in the HBA.
+The manufacturer defines this string.

+`AsicVersion`

+A string that specifies the Asic version.
+The manufacturer defines this string.

+`OptionRomVersion`

+A string that specifies the option ROM version of the HBA.
+The manufacturer defines this string.

+`SerialNumber`

+A string that specifies the serial number of the HBA.
+The manufacturer defines this string.

+`DriverName`

+A string that specifies the name of the driver for the HBA.

 ## Remarks
 You must implement this class.